hornbill/goAPIScheduler/README.md

 Where X is an integer value, and Y is the unit of time.
 So for example:

-nowPlus::2::minutes - would return the current time plus 2 minutes nowPlus::4::days - would return the current time plus 4 days nowPlus::1::years - would return the current time plus 1 year
+nowPlus::2::minutes - would return the scheduled time plus 2 minutes nowPlus::4::days - would return the scheduled time plus 4 days nowPlus::1::years - would return the scheduled time plus 1 year

 The units of time currently supported are: